athreshanju/project1_SAD/notes.md

 signing in to adminer by filling credentials of database some timetaking installing flask and debugging is tricky and time consuming

-Time elapsed 30 min for each task.
+Time elapsed 30 min to 45 min for each task.